 This is a pass/fail course and students must attain a 40% pass mark.

 Feedback & Credits

 All students will receive grades and feedback on their performance.
 Students are offered more in-depth confidential personal feedback upon request.
 Although personal feedback is optional, students are encouraged to take up the offer, as the feedback gives an opportunity to talk through the results.

-Once a student has been registered onto the course with the Ulster University, the option for a refund will no longer be available.
+Once a student has been registered onto the course with Ulster University, the option for a refund will no longer be available.

 All students will receive a level 4 certificate from Ulster University upon completion of the course.
-Certificates are issued by the Ulster University Exam Board.
+Certificates are issued by Ulster University Exam Board.
 The Exam Board meets twice annually for Winter and Summer Graduations (February and July).
 Students should expect to receive their course certificate at the relevant graduation period.
 For example, if a student completes the course in October, they should expect to receive their certificate during the Winter graduation period in February.